Best Mermaid Viewer and Editor for Mac in 2026

 6. Obsidian — Mermaid in Preview Mode

 Best for: users who already keep an Obsidian vault and want Mermaid inside it.
-If your only reason for Obsidian is Mermaid viewing, see our Obsidian alternative on Mac — a 213 MB Electron app is overkill for rendering diagrams.
+If your only reason for Obsidian is Mermaid viewing, see our Obsidian alternative on Mac for focused reading options.

 Limitation: vault-based workflow.
 Not useful for one-off Mermaid rendering outside the vault.